strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 You will need to do this **before** you install the CRDs for the new Strimzi version which uses the new CRD API version (e.g. `v1`).
 You would then follow any specific upgrade instructions and move each operand onto the new Strimzi version and CRD API version.

 Using the last CRD API version upgrade as an example, we can illustrate the process.
+Strimzi 0.21 supports the older `v1beta1` API version, Strimzi 0.22 supports both the older `v1beta1` as well as the newer `v1beta2` and finally, Strimzi 0.23 supports only the new `v1beta2` CRDs.
+Because of this, we can run Strimzi 0.21 and 0.22 concurrently as both support the older `v1beta1` API.
+We can also run Strimzi 0.22 and 0.23 concurrently, as both support the newer `v1beta2` API.
+However, we cannot run Strimzi 0.21 and 0.23 concurrently, as each supports a different API version.

-Strimzi 0.22 uses `v1beta1` and Strimzi 0.23 uses `v1beta2` CRDs.
-If we were running a setup with Strimzi 0.21 and 0.22 installed concurrently, to move to 0.23 we would need to:
+So, if we were running a setup with Strimzi 0.21 and wanted to upgrade to 0.23, we have to:

-- First move **all** Kafka clusters, Kafka Connect deployments and other operands to be run by the Strimzi 0.22 Operator.
-- Then remove Strimzi 0.21 and only then add Strimzi 0.23 and its CRDs.
-This step is important as 0.21 based operands **cannot** run with 0.23 CRDs.
-- Finally move every operand across to the 0.23 Operator and perform the specific [CRD upgrade instructions](https://strimzi.io/docs/operators/0.23.0/deploying#assembly-upgrade-resources-str).
+- First install CRDs from Strimzi 0.22 with both `v1beta1` and `v1beta2` API versions and install the Stirmzi 0.22 deployment, RBAC resources, etc.
+- Migrate all operands from 0.21 to 0.22.
+- Remove the 0.21 operator.
+- Perform the specific [CRD upgrade instructions](https://strimzi.io/docs/operators/0.23.0/deploying#assembly-upgrade-resources-str), install CRDs from Strimzi 0.23 with only the `v1beta2` API versions and install the Stirmzi 0.23 deployment, RBAC resources, etc.
+- Migrate all operands from 0.22 to 0.23.
-- Remove the 0.22 Operator.
+- Remove the 0.22 operator.

 ##### Strimzi install resources